 What methods are employed to remove the corneal lesions?

-Excising or shaving off the areas of the cornea involved with anterior basement membrane corneal dystrophy and corneal nodules can include the use of a sharp metal blade, fine diamond burr, and sometimes even the excimer laser in a procedure called PTK (phototherapeutic keratectomy).
-The cornea can be scraped if the lesions are superficial, or a deeper excision called a superficial keratectomy may be indicated.
+Correcting areas of the cornea involved with anterior basement membrane corneal dystrophy and corneal nodules can include the use of a surgical instruments, a fine diamond burr, and sometimes even the excimer laser in a procedure called PTK (phototherapeutic keratectomy).
+The cornea can be gently lifted if the lesions are superficial, or a deeper excision called a lamellar keratectomy may be indicated.
 Depending on the extent of the keratectomy, the procedure may take place in the clinic, in the ambulatory surgical center, or at the laser center.